 (2) Indicated reports where the subject of the search was the alleged perpetrator.

 (P) If releasing information pursuant to paragraphs (N) and (G) (16) of this rule, the PCSA shall not release any information pertaining to an unsubstantiated report or an alternative response report.

 (Q) The PCSA shall refer any individual who inquires whether his or her name has been placed or remains within SACWIS as the alleged perpetrator of child abuse and/or neglect to ODJFS.
 An individual may submit a request to ODJFS.
 The request must contain the following:

 (1) The individual's full name, including maiden and any other names utilized; address; date of birth and social security number.

 (2) A copy of two of the following forms of identification, with at least one containing the individual's social security number:

 (c) State identification card.

 (e) Passport or travel visa.

-(R) At his or her sole discretion, a PCSA director may disseminate information to a researcher in the area of child welfare, if the information is determined to be relevant to the researcher, and the results of the research will be beneficial to the county PCSA in administering child welfare programs/services.
+(R) At his or her sole discretion, a PCSA director or designee may disseminate information to a researcher in the area of child welfare, if the information is determined to be relevant to the researcher, and the results of the research will be beneficial to the county PCSA in administering child welfare programs/services.
 Authorization of the dissemation shall be documented.
 No direct access to SACWIS or any other state of Ohio database shall be requested by or on behalf of, nor approved for or granted to, any researcher pursuant to rule 5101:2-33-70 of the Administrative Code.
 The PCSA shall disclose only the minimum information needed by the researcher to perform the study, and, prior to disseminating information to any researcher, the PCSA shall require the researcher to sign an agreement which addresses all of the following: